 A partial hospitalization program (PHP) is the most intensive level of care available outside an inpatient or residential treatment facility.
 PHPs provide patients with comprehensive treatments, including counseling and medical care, if necessary.
+They are sometimes referred to as intensive outpatient programs (IOP).

 During inpatient and residential treatment programs, 100 percent of the program takes place at the facility.
 Patients eat, sleep, and undergo all treatment at the residency for the duration of their program (typically 30, 60, or 90 days).